-The use of a litany in procession has been a part of Christian liturgy for centuries.
-In the medieval Western Church, the Sunday mass typically began with an extended litany in procession with petitions to God.
-This Advent litany draws on this tradition and reflects the expectation and longing of the season in its repeated refrain.
+The use of a litary in procession has been a part of Christian liturgy for centuries.
+In the medieval Western Church, the Sunday mass typically began with an extended litary in procession with petitions to God.
+This Advent litary draws on this tradition and reflects the expectation and longing of the season in its repeated refrain.